janl/hoodie-core/manual.md

 The services it provides are:

- - HTTP proxying, so that `myapp.hoodie.local` can be served over HTTP port 80.
+ - HTTP proxying, so that `myapp.hoodie.dev` can be served over HTTP port 80.
- - DNS resolution, so `myapp.hoodie.local` can be resolved to 127.0.0.1:80.
+ - DNS resolution, so `myapp.hoodie.dev` can be resolved to 127.0.0.1:80.
- - A web app administration interface for all your installed hoodie applications, served on `http://hoodie.local/
+ - A web app administration interface for all your installed hoodie applications, served on `http://hoodie.dev/

 #### Custom CouchDB Instance